tradingiq/topstepx-client/README.md

-# TopStepX Go Client Library
+# ProjectX Go Client Library

-A comprehensive Go SDK for interacting with the TopStepX trading platform API.
+A comprehensive Go SDK for interacting with the ProjectX trading platform API.
 This library provides complete access to trading operations, real-time market data, account management, and historical data retrieval.

 ## Features